- Neti pots use salt water to flush your nasal cavities to relieve nasal congestion and allergies.

-Centuries ago, practitioners of Ayurveda, the Indian traditional medicine system, pioneered the use of warm saltwater to flush nasal cavities and remove excess mucus, pollen, and other debris.
+Centuries ago, practitioners of Ayurveda, the traditional Indian medicine system, pioneered the use of warm saltwater to flush nasal cavities and remove excess mucus, pollen, and other debris.

-Numerous clinical trials have been conducted, and most agree that nasal irrigation is safe and well-tolerated.
+Numerous clinical trials have been conducted, and most agree that nasal irrigation is safe and well tolerated.
 At worst, they note that the procedure can be cumbersome, requiring more effort than other options, such as taking medications.

 Regular use of nasal irrigation may actually increase the risk of sinus infection.
-Occasional use hasn’t been linked to this risk, but routine use should be discouraged, the presenter said, as it may remove some protective elements of the mucus membranes lining the nasal passages and sinuses.
+Occasional use hasn’t been linked to this risk, but routine use should be discouraged.
+Routine use may remove some protective elements of the mucus membranes lining the nasal passages and sinuses.

 How It’s Done

 Kosher salt is a suitable source of pure sodium chloride with no added minerals.
 Nasal irrigation should not be attempted with tap water or distilled water.
-Sterility is essential for safety, and salt prevents the uncomfortable burning sensation associated with the use of a non-isotonic solutions.
+Sterility is essential for safety, and salt prevents the uncomfortable burning sensation associated with the use of non-isotonic solutions.

 Isotonic solutions contain enough dissolved solids to match the concentration of solutes dissolved in the blood.
 Not surprisingly, seawater is essentially an isotonic solution of salt and water.
-However, it should never be used deliberately, due to risk of introducing unwanted contaminants.
+However, seawater should never be used deliberately, due to risk of introducing unwanted contaminants.